Cheapest Neighborhoods in Tacoma, WA

-Some of the cheapest neighborhoods in Tacoma are Eastside, Midland, and South Tacoma.
+Some of the cheapest neighborhoods in Tacoma are Eastside, South End, and Midland.
 These neighborhoods offer some of the lowest rent prices in Tacoma, making them ideal for renters on a budget.
-As of March 16, 2025, the average rent in Tacoma is $1,458, which is 1% higher than last year.
+As of June 23, 2026, the average rent in Tacoma is $1,496, which is 0.8% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Eastside